aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/ocr-basics/set-license/_index.md

 By following this **Aspose OCR Java tutorial**, you’ve learned how to set and **verify Aspose OCR license** in a Java application.
 Your project now has unrestricted access to Aspose’s high‑accuracy OCR engine, ready to transform images into searchable text.

-## FAQ's

-### Q1: Can I use Aspose.OCR for Java without a license?

-A1: While a temporary license is available, acquiring a valid license is recommended for uninterrupted usage.

-### Q2: Is Aspose.OCR compatible with Java 11 and above?

-A2: Yes, Aspose.OCR is compatible with Java 11 and higher versions.

-### Q3: How often do I need to renew my Aspose.OCR license?

-A3: Aspose.OCR licenses are typically perpetual, allowing you to use the version you've purchased indefinitely.
-However, check for updates for the latest features.

-### Q4: Can I use Aspose.OCR for commercial projects?

-A4: Yes, Aspose.OCR can be used for both personal and commercial projects, as long as you adhere to the licensing terms.

-### Q5: Where can I find additional support for Aspose.OCR for Java?

-A5: Visit the [Aspose.OCR Forum](https://forum.aspose.com/c/ocr/16) for community support and discussions.

 ## Frequently Asked Questions

 **Q: What is the best way to store the license file in a Spring Boot application?**